-- While the benefits can easily be replaced with a higher salary, providing them as benefits often illustrates to employees the dynamic nature of the organization.
+- While the benefits can easily be replaced with a higher salary, providing them as benefits often illustrate to employees the organization’s dynamic nature.

-- The millennials take this in serious consideration when accepting a job offer.
-The mandatory leave is seven days annually, however most companies start at 14 days.
+- The millennials take this into serious consideration when accepting a job offer.
+The mandatory leave is seven days annually, however, most companies start at 14 days.
 The trend is moving towards 16 to 18 days as a base leave requirement.

 Subsidized Gym Memberships

-- Financial assistance may be provided towards the cost of job-related qualifications as well as additional paid study/leave days.
-It is quite common to award the day of the exam and the day before the exam as study leave days.
+- Financial assistance for job-related qualifications and additional paid study/leave days may be provided.
+It is common to award the day before and of the exam as study leave days.

 Onsite Wellness Initiatives

 - Includes massages, mindfulness classes, fitness, and cooking demonstrations.
 Insurers may arrange these for larger employers.